AromaKitsune/Windows-XAML-Styles/README.md

 ![](https://github.com/AromaKitsune/Windows-XAML-Styles/blob/main/screenshots/FileExplorer.png)

-* Custom button glyphs: Back, Forward, Up, More
+* Alternative button glyphs: Back, Forward, Up, More
 * Mica effect extended to the Command Bar
 * Dynamic image container height for the Details Pane
-* Removed the tab's Close button - To close the tab, middle-click it or press `Ctrl`+`W`
+* Removed the tab's Close button - To close the tab, middle-click it or press `Ctrl`+`W`.
-* Context Menu: Removed the Share options & "Show more options" - To use the legacy context menu, hold Shift + right-click
+* Context Menu: Removed the Share options & "Show more options" - To use the legacy context menu, hold Shift + right-click.
 * Context Menu: Removed the "Search the Microsoft Store" menu item from the "Open with" sub-menu
+  * For other languages, replace `Search the Microsoft Store` in `MenuFlyoutItem[Text=Search the Microsoft Store]`.
+* Italicised search box text, the same way it was in Windows Vista and 7

 ## Notification Center